omega-gg/VBML/README.md

 ## english / [français](fr/README.md)

+VBML is the first declarative video language built for a [Semantic Player](https://omega.gg/about/SemanticPlayer).
-VBML is a client based markup language designed to define, aggregate and access video resources on the Internet.
+It's a client based markup language designed to define, aggregate and access video resources on the Internet.
 It's based on [BML](https://github.com/omega-gg/BML) and inspired by [YAML](https://en.wikipedia.org/wiki/YAML) to keep things simple and human readable.
 The goal is to provide simple properties and routines in order to access and organize video resources on the Internet.
 The language is client based and depends entirely on the software it's running from.
 It can be extended via a scripting language to